-House Bill 1411 (HB 1411), entitled Wetlands and Waterways Program Fees, was signed into law on May 22, 2012.
+Wetlands and Waterways Program Fees was signed into law on May 22, 2012.
 Chapter 722 of the 2012 Laws of Maryland made significant changes to the fees being charged by MDE for applications for Tidal Wetlands Licenses and Permits and Nontidal Wetlands and Waterways Letters of Authorization and Permits.
 The modified fee schedule became effective July 1, 2012.

-In general, HB 1411: 1) changed the definition of a major project; 2) defined the terms "Residential Activity" and "Noncommercial Activity"; 3) specified that all noncommercial residential activities meet the definition of a minor project; 4) established a special category of noncommercial, residential activities assessed a reduced fee; and 5) established a minimum compensation rate of \$2.50 per linear foot for cables, pipelines, or similar structures crossing State wetlands.
-Some of the benefits associated with HB 1411 include reducing the financial burden on residential property owners; eliminating the additional charge for major projects impacting rare, threatened or endangered species, historical and archeological resources, and natural and recreational trout waters; and significantly reducing the number of applications that are classified as a "major project."
+In general, Chapter 722 : 1) changed the definition of a major project; 2) defined the terms "Residential Activity" and "Noncommercial Activity"; 3) specified that all noncommercial residential activities meet the definition of a minor project; 4) established a special category of noncommercial, residential activities assessed a reduced fee; and 5) established a minimum compensation rate of \$2.50 per linear foot for cables, pipelines, or similar structures crossing state wetlands.
+Some of the benefits associated with the law include reducing the financial burden on residential property owners; eliminating the additional charge for major projects impacting rare, threatened or endangered species, historical and archeological resources, and natural and recreational trout waters; and significantly reducing the number of applications that are classified as a "major project."